AArmias/MCS/readme2/readm.md

 ![image](/.attachments/efeecc2256e8d47178085fd588e45deb303e8927.png)
 Ufw changes were successful and ufw is on.
 It took almost 40 seconds due to downloads and installations.
 Now, however, everything should be ready!

+Let's try again and see if there will be idempotence or if there are problems in the salt state.